heubergen/yt-movie-collection/README.md

 * Add notification when today and cinema data or bd release date match
 * Add option to configure notification
 * Add Date of Registration to database
-* Add variable to HERE values to optimize first use.
+* Add possibility to fetch new movie releases every day

 ## Requirement